aditimukerjee/ML---House-Price-Prediction---Supervised-Learning/Readme.md

 LSTAT - % lower status of the population
 MEDV - Median value of owner-occupied homes in $1000's

-METHOD The data has been viewed as a regression problem and the following algorithims have been employed.
+METHOD The data has been viewed as a regression problem and the following algorithims have been employed :

 -Linear Regression
 -Decision Tree